KhukuriRimal/AD-Enumeration/README.md

 2. PowerShell scripts (.ps1) may be blocked
 3. RSAT / AD modules may not be installed

 These scripts are built for those exact conditions.
 These scripts are provided for educational and authorized security testing purposes only.

+**Script Usage:**
+**1. CMD**
+ADEnum-CMD.bat

+**2. Powershell - ADSI**
+powershell -ExecutionPolicy Bypass -File .\ADEnum-ADSI.ps1

+**3. Powershell - AD Module**
+powershell -ExecutionPolicy Bypass -File .\AD_ENUM_ADMODULE.ps1